collectd/collectd.github.io/documentation/manpages/collectd-snmp.md

     OID.

-    Counter example: If you want to query the interface table provided by the `IF-MIB`, e. g. the bytes transmitted.
+    Counter example: If you want to query the interface table provided by the `IF-MIB`, e.Â g. the bytes transmitted.
 There are potentially many interfaces, so you will want to set **Table** to **true**.
 Because the `if_octets` type needs two values, received and transmitted bytes, you need to specify two OIDs in the **Values** setting, in this case likely